oneclickvirt/oneclickvirt.github.io/docs/en_US/guide/docker_custom.md

 - No need to consider nested virtualization support and server architecture.
 - Sound mapping is supported, and sound can be transmitted via the web interface.

+A complete Linux desktop on which you can use a browser

 **The host system requires at least 1 core, 2 GB of RAM, and 5 GB of hard disk space.
 The created container will occupy a minimum of 1 GB of hard disk space.**

 **Setup Instructions:**